gerhynes/networking-notes/README.md

 The signing ceremony involves a Ceremony Administrator and at least 3 Crypto Officers, using the hardware security modules and a stateless ceremony laptop.

+### Cloud Computing
+Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

+NIST (National Institute of Standards and Technology) defines 5 essential characteristics of cloud computing:

+1. **On-demand Self Service** - you can provision capabilities as needed **without requiring human interaction**
+2. **Broad Network Access** - capabilities are available over the **network** and accessed through **standard mechanisms**
+3. **Resource Pooling** - There is a sense of location independence, with no control or knowledge over the exact location of the resources.
+The resources are pooled to serve multiple consumers using a multi-tenant model.
+4. **Rapid Elasticity** - capabilities can be elastically provisioned and released to scale rapidly outwards and inwards with demand.
+To the consumer, the capabilities available for provisioning often appear to be unlimited.
+5. **Measured Service** - resource usage can be monitored, controlled, reported, and billed.

+#### Public vs Private vs Multi vs Hybrid Cloud
+Public cloud, simply put, is a cloud environment that is available to the general public.

+Multi-cloud is using multiple public cloud platforms in a single system, perhaps to achieve high availability.

+Private cloud is a solution dedicated to your business and run from your business premises (such as AWS Outputs).
+It still needs to meet the 5 characteristics of cloud computing.

+Hybrid cloud is the use of private cloud in conjunction with public cloud collaborating as a single environment.
+It is not connecting a public cloud to your legacy on-premises network (this could be called hybrid environment).

+#### Cloud Service Models
+When you deploy an application anywhere, it uses an infrastructure stack, a collection of things that application needs which build on top of each other.
+- application
+- data
+- runtime
+- container
+- OS
+- virtualization
+- servers
+- infrastructure
+- facilities

+There are parts you manage and parts that are managed by a vendor.
+You consume and pay for a unit of consumption, the part of the system from which point upwards you are responsible for managing.
+If you procure a virtual server, then your unit of consumption is the virtual machine.

+With an on-premises system, your business has to buy and manage all parts of the stack, as well as the staff costs and risks.
+This is expensive and has some risks but is very flexible.

+Data centre hosting (which was more popular before cloud computing) means that you buy infrastructure and use a facility (data centre) owned by someone else.

+Infrastructure as a service (IaaS) means that the provider manages the facilities, storage, networking, physical server and virtualization.
+You consume the OS and manage it and anything above the OS.
+You usually pay per second/minute/hour for the virtual machine.
+EC2 would be an example of IaaS.

+Platform as a Service (PaaS) is aimed at developers who have an application they want to run without being concerned about the infrastructure.
+Your unit of consumption is the runtime environment.

+Software as a Service (SaaS) is when you consume the application.
+You have no exposure to anything else in the stack.
+For example, Dropbox, Gmail, Office 365.

 ### Kubernetes
 Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.